projectgus/digitalIOPerformance/README.md

     // ... do some stuff
     digitalWrite(MY_PIN, LOW);

-If you never mix analogWrite and digitalWrite on the same pin, you can boost performance on PWM-enabled pins (making them equal with non-PWM-enabled pins) by adding a second line above the first:
+If you never mix analogWrite and digitalRead/Write on the same pin, you can boost performance on PWM-enabled pins (making them equal with non-PWM-enabled pins) by adding a second line above the first:

     #define DIGITALIO_NO_MIX_ANALOGWRITE
     #include "digitalIOPerformance.h

+Digital read & write performance will be higher, and the compiled sketch size will be smaller.

-... if you still want to mix analogWrite() and digitalWrite() on the same pin, but also use DIGITALIO_NO_MIX_ANALOGWRITE, then you can use the noAnalogWrite() function in between to turn off the PWM output:
+... if you still want to mix analogWrite() and digitalRead/digitalWrite() on the same pin, but also use DIGITALIO_NO_MIX_ANALOGWRITE, then you can use the noAnalogWrite() function in between to turn off the PWM output:

     analogWrite(MY_PIN, 120);
     // ... do some stuff